An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Experimental Settings

-We use two independent learner algorithms that closely align with replicator dynamics.
-In tabular Q-learning, each agent learns its own $Q$-function independently, typically with $\epsilon$-greedy exploration.
-However, in stateless repeated games, deterministic Q-learning approximates replicator dynamics in the continuous-time, infinitesimal step-size limit if it uses Boltzmann (Softmax) exploration \cite{bloembergen2015evolutionary}.
-In policy gradient, using the REINFORCE trick reduces to replicator dynamics in the mean-field limit, since subtracting the baseline corresponds to subtracting the average payoff \citep{bernasconi2025evolutionary}.
-Further, we look at Independent Deep Q Networks (IDQN) \citep{tampuu2017multiagent}, which, by utilising neural network function approximation, scales to the larger state space environments such as Overcooked, but inherently has many more stochastic elements.
+We evaluate all methods under a shared experimental protocol across four canonical stateless repeated games: Prisoner’s Dilemma, Matching Pennies, Stag Hunt, and Chicken, and a larger multi-state cooperative environment, Simple Spread from Multi Particle Environments (MPE) \citep{mordatch2017emergence}.
+The matrix games capture standard social dilemma, zero-sum, coordination, and competitive structures, respectively, while Simple Spread provides a high-dimensional setting requiring sustained coordination between three agents.
+We use two or three independent learner algorithms that closely align with replicator dynamics.
+Tabular Q-learning approximates replicator dynamics in stateless games in the continuous time, infinitesimal step-size limit if it uses Boltzmann (Softmax) exploration \cite{bloembergen2015evolutionary}.
+Policy gradient (REINFORCE with baseline) reduces to replicator dynamics in the mean-field limit, since subtracting the baseline corresponds to subtracting the average payoff \citep{bernasconi2025evolutionary}.
+To scale to Simple Spread, we use Independent Deep Q-Networks (IDQN) \citep{tampuu2017multiagent}, introducing function approximation and additional stochasticity.
+Appendix \ref{appendix:environments} presents detailed descriptions of these environments.